def tags(*objects: Memo | QueryObject, passive: bool = False) -> ObjectTagManager

 assert len(urgent_writing_tasks) == 1Removing tags from multiple objects

-The tags() method can accept multiple objects, allowing you to perform batch operations.
+The tags() method can accept multiple explicit objects, allowing you to perform batch operations.

 import dbzero as db0